shulavkarki/git-cheatsheet/README.md

-# gitt-cheatsheet
-Git is all you need.
+# Git is all you need.